gakuranman/genesis-simple-portfolio/README.md

 1. Create an 'archive.php' template in your WordPress theme to customise general archive listings.
 2. Create an 'archive-portfolio.php' template in your WordPress theme to customise the portfolio archive.
-3. Create 'taxonomy-type.php' and 'taxonomy-label.php' templates in your theme to customise the taxonomy archives.
+3. Create 'taxonomy-portfolio_category.php' and 'taxonomy-portfolio_tag.php' templates in your theme to customise the taxonomy archives.
 4. Create a 'single-portfolio.php' template to customise the portfolio single page view.

 #### = After De-activating =